 Allison Lewis (chair)

 Allison has been an ArtServe member since 2010, having been encouraged to attend her first festival by Andrew Pratt.
 She is a Methodist Local Preacher in the Stockport Circuit and enjoys using various arts and crafts when leading worship.
 Her particular interest is 'art in nature' and 'nature in art' incorporating a special interest in history and the Celtic tradition.
 She intends to learn to spin and weave, loves practising calligraphy and having a 'good sing'.

 She is a special needs Teaching Assistant in a primary school, working one-to-one with some very special young people.
 As administrator of ArtServe awards, she says it is such a blessing to acknowledge people who devote their God-given gifts in the life of the church.
 She wants ArtServe to help people of faith recognise their gifts from God and have the confidence to use them as they worship and share their faith with others.

 Paul McDowell (treasurer)

-Paul is organist at Wesley Methodist Church, Leigh-on-Sea, Essex, and an accredited Worship Leader there.
+Paul is organist at St Oswald’s Church, Peterborough.
 After spending over 25 years at Customs & Excise in Southend-on-Sea, mostly as a computer programmer, analyst and service manager, and 12 years as a church administrator in Leigh-on-Sea, Essex, he retired with his family to a small town near Peterborough.

-He is the accompanist for Peterborough Choral Society, and spends the rest of his time to various musical activities: accompanying choirs and music societies, and students for music exams and festivals, playing for weddings, funerals and other services as well as for regular Sunday services.
-He also plays accordion and piano with the folk and barn dance band The Famous Potatoes.
-He has been ‘musician in residence’ at recent ArtServe festivals and sings with a chamber choir in Upminster.
+He is the accompanist for Peterborough Choral Society, and spends the rest of his time in various musical activities, playing for weddings and funerals as well as for regular Sunday services.
+He also plays accordion and piano with the folk and barn dance band The Famous Potatoes, and sings with a chamber choir in Peterborough.